-When we read words that end in a vowel, also called an open syllable, we use the long vowel sound.
+When we read words that end in a vowel consonant bossy e, we use the long vowel sound.
 Let's practice our short and long vowel sounds one more time and the consonant digraphs we've learned in Level A.

-Flip through the Sound Letter cards for a, e, i, o, and u and wh, sh, ch, ng, ck, ph, and qu or use the Level A Sound Letter Mat, guiding students to say the short vowel sound and long vowel sound for each letter.
+Flip through the Sound Letter cards for a, e, i, o, and u and wh, sh, ch, ng, ck, ph, and qu or Level A Sound Letter Mat, guiding students to say the short vowel sound and long vowel sound for each letter.